 Principle 5: Maintain professional relationships between employees and students

-Professional boundaries are invisible structures imposed by legal, ethical and professional bodies that determine the limits of a relationship between the Christ Church Grammar School staff member, the student and family.
+Professional boundaries are invisible structures imposed by legal, ethical and professional bodies that determine the limits of a relationship between the Christ Church Grammar School stakeholder, the student and family.
 Professional boundaries are demonstrated in the following ways:

-- Clearly established limits that allow for safe connections between staff members and students;
+- Clearly established limits that allow for safe connections between stakeholders and students;

-- A clear understanding of the limits and responsibilities of the teacher’s role; and
+- A clear understanding of the limits and responsibilities of the stakeholder’s role; and

-Professional boundaries protect the space between the staff member’s power and the child’s vulnerability.
+Professional boundaries protect the space between the stakeholder’s power and the child’s vulnerability.

-Teachers need to treat their students with courtesy and respect and provide an environment that encourages their students to do the same.
+Stakeholders need to treat students with courtesy and respect and provide an environment that encourages students to do the same.

-As a school employee, you are expected to always behave in ways that promote the safety, welfare and well-being of children and young people.
+As a stakeholder, you are expected to always behave in ways that promote the safety, welfare and well-being of children and young people.
 You must actively seek to prevent harm to children and young people, and to support those who have been harmed.

-While not all employees are required to manage and supervise students, it is important for all school employees to understand and observe the school’s child protection policies.
+While not all stakeholders are required to manage and supervise students, it is important for all stakeholders to understand and observe the school’s child safety and wellbeing policies.